goatshriek/stumpless/docs/development.md

 will result in tests failing on Windows builds with a note that your new function is not defined.
 The Windows CI builds typically catch this issue.

+Finally, be sure that you've added your new function to the appropriate header check tool YAML file.
+To find out what that is, see the next section below!

+## Header Checks
 Stumpless uses a custom tool to make sure that all required headers are included in a source file without any extras.
 The tool is called `check_headers` and is stored in the `tools/check_headers` folder.
 You can run this manually if you